Covering many points with a small-area box: Minimizing area for a given number of points

 An example is shown in Figure~\ref{fig:smallcase}.
 We will reduce our problem to many instances of the problem of computing $\Phi(Q,q,k)$ with $|Q|=O(k)$.
 We first discuss how to solve such instances.

-\begin{lemma} Given $Q$, $q$ and $q$, we can compute $\Phi(Q,q,k)$ in $O(|Q|^2)$ time. \end{lemma} \begin{proof} Let us discuss the case where $q\in \top(R)$, the other case being symmetric.
-Let $q = q_1, q_2, \dots, q_m$ be the points of~$Q$ whose $y$-coordinate is not larger than $q_y$, in decreasing order of~$y$-coordinate, and let $Q_i=\{q_1,\dots, q_i\}$.
+\begin{lemma} Given $Q$, $q$ and $k$, we can compute $\Phi(Q,q,k)$ in $O(|Q|^2)$ time. \end{lemma} \begin{proof} Let us discuss the case where $q\in \top(R)$, the other case being symmetric.
+Let $q_1, q_2, \dots, q_m$ be the points of~$Q$ whose $y$-coordinate is not larger than $q_y$, in decreasing order of~$y$-coordinate, and let $Q_i=\{q_1,\dots, q_i\}$.

-We observe that once we have a sorted list with the elements of~$Q_i$ in increasing $x$-coordinate, then we can find in $O(|Q_i|) = O(i)$ time the minimum-area rectangle $R$ that contains $k$ points with $q\in\top(R)$ and $q_i\in \bot(R)$, using a linear scan of the list with two pointers that are offset by $k$~elements.
+Once we have a sorted list with the elements of~$Q_i$ in increasing $x$-coordinate, then we can find in $O(|Q_i|) = O(i)$ time the minimum-area box $R$ that contains $k$ points with $q\in\top(R)$ and $q_i\in \bot(R)$, using a linear scan of the list with two pointers that are offset by $k$~elements.
 See Figure~\ref{fig:smallcase} for an example.

 We can therefore proceed as follows: We first compute the set~$Q_m$ and sort it by $x$-coordinate, in time~$O(|Q| \log |Q|)$.
-We then repeatedly compute the best rectangle for the current set~$Q_i$ (initially~$i=m$) in time~$O(i)$, then delete from the list the element with the smallest~$y$-coordinate to obtain~$Q_{i-1}$, again in time~$O(i)$.
+We then repeatedly compute the best box for the current set~$Q_i$ (initially~$i=m$) in time~$O(i)$, then delete from the list the element with the smallest~$y$-coordinate to obtain~$Q_{i-1}$, again in time~$O(i)$.
 The total running time is~$O(|Q|^2)$. \end{proof}

 For a set $P$ of points, a horizontal line $\ell$, and a parameter~$k$ define

 Recall that $\optarea(P,k)$ is the area of the optimal solution for the original, global problem.
 Thus, it is obvious that $\optarea(P,k)\le \Psi(P,\ell,k)$ for all $P$, $\ell$ and $k$.
 The following lemma explains that when an optimal, global solution is intersected by the line $\ell$, then we can reduce the search to a few small problems of size $O(k)$.